 How much does a gravel driveway cost?
-Well, if you’re on a budget a gravel driveway is the least expensive option you can choose compared to concrete, asphalt or pavers.
-That said, as with every type of driveway, the final price you pay will be dictated by the amount of preparation and work to be done.
+If you’re on a budget, a gravel driveway is the least expensive option compared to concrete, asphalt, or pavers driveways.
+As with every type of driveway, the final price will be dictated by the amount of preparation and work to be done.
 Replacing an existing gravel driveway will be much cheaper than removing an old concrete driveway before laying gravel.

 In this driveway gravel cost guide we will look at all kinds of scenarios and tackle the factors that will affect your final estimate.
 By the time you’ve read through you should be in a position to accurately estimate the cost of your gravel driveway project and be ready to get quotes from professional contractors.